 Alternatively, Barclaycard, MBNA and Mint also have great balance transfer offers at the moment.
 The 0% deal on the Barclaycard Platinum lasts for 14 months, while that on MBNA’s Platinum card and the Mint credit card run until June 2009.
 All three deals levy a 2.9% balance transfer fee.
 The MBNA offer is an exclusive deal, available only through moneysupermarket.com.

 Again, avoid spending on these cards as the interest-free periods on purchases are shorter than those for balance transfers.

 If you are looking for a credit card to spend on, Capital One’s Platinum card, mentioned above, has the longest interest-free period.
 You can of course, use this card for balance transfers as well.

 Alternatively, HSBC’s credit card and the First Direct Gold card offer 12-month interest-free periods on purchases.
 However, neither have a 0% offer on balance transfers.

 Next best for purchases is the Halifax One Online Special, mentioned above, which like the Capital One card, can also be used for transfers.

 Remember too that these leading rates are only available to customers with good credit scores.
-For a realistic overview of the credit cards available to you, use Smart Search which returns results based on your credit profile.
+For a realistic overview of the credit cards available to you, use Eligibility Checker which returns results based on your credit profile.

 The key however, is to use separate credit cards for specific purposes.
 Use one to pay off your debts and another for spending – and if the money you owe is already high, steer clear of adding more weight to your mounting debt load.